MatthewDelong/README.md/README.md

 - Toolwiz for cropping and resizing.
 - Quoosh for reducing file size.
-- remove.bg for removing background
+- remove.bg for removing backgrounds.

 Mobile phone used for:-